vttale/serve-stale/draft-ietf-dnsop-serve-stale.md

 cap of seven days, rather than the 68 years allowed by {{RFC2181}}, reflects the current practice of major modern DNS resolvers.

-When returning a response containing stale records, the recursive resolver MUST set the TTL of each expired record in the message to a value greater than 0, with 30 seconds RECOMMENDED.
+When returning a response containing stale records, a recursive resolver MUST set the TTL of each expired record in the message to a value greater than 0, with 30 seconds RECOMMENDED.